aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/compatibilityoptions/overridetablestylefontsizeandjustification/_index.md

 ---
 title: CompatibilityOptions.OverrideTableStyleFontSizeAndJustification
 second_title: Aspose.Words for .NET API Reference
-description: Specifies how the style hierarchy of the document is evaluated.
+description: Specifies how the style hierarchy of the document is evaluated in C#
 type: docs
 weight: 380
 url: /net/aspose.words.settings/compatibilityoptions/overridetablestylefontsizeandjustification/